The 24 most grotesque lines from Jake Tapper's Stephen Miller interview

 13. "No, you can -- you can condescending."

-I can be condescending from time to time.
+I can condescending from time to time.
 Believe me.

 14. "I will tell you why I'm attacking you."